Manuel-DominguezCBG/VCF-matcher/README.md

 - pandas
 - numpy

-For installation, I suggest cloning this repository to your machine and set up a virtual environment so that it does't mess up any other python installation you've got.
+For installation, I suggest cloning this repository to your machine and set up a virtual environment so that it doesn’t mess up any other python installation you've got.
 This is very simple to do by following the instructions [here](https://docs.python.org/3/tutorial/venv.html).
 A very condensed version:

 0. In a folder, e.g.  `/home/Name/NGS`